 In 2012 she was retired from tourist trekking and kept near Pochentong Airport by a small elephant organisation called Ears until March 2014 when they stopped funding her care.
 In September 2014 her owner, Mr Sin Sorn, decided to retire her to the EVP.
 ELIE was supported by the Abraham Foundation and USAID and over 84 private donors the funds were raised to organize her rescue.
-Now after 30+ years in the city she has returned to the forest.
+After 30+ years in the city she has returned to the forest.

+She was a wonderful old elephant and we are so happy to have been able to give her the opportunity to live her last years in the forest, albeit still having to receive daily foot care treatments for her damaged feet.
 We are just so grateful to her owner for retiring her to our elephant sanctuary and allowing her to once again become a real elephant.